Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 - The Kraken have been an underdog in 54 games this season, and won 24 (44.4%).

-- Seattle is 16-10 this season when entering a game as the underdog by +135 or more on the moneyline.
+- Seattle has entered 25 games this season as the underdog by +140 or more and is 15-10 in those contests.

 Stars vs Kraken Additional Info